meezlung/Side-Projects/README.md

-Random side projects I made
+Random side projects I made.
+Game ideas were inspired by my ComEng friend (Gavin Montevirgen)

 ## terminal-based-matching-number-python-game (with gui)
 Simple matching number game (somehow like candy crush but not really).
 Match 3 or more adjacent cells with the same numbers to break the streak.
 Try to break blocks as many as possible to get a high score!